 Fine china sticks around.
 We humans don't.
 This makes it historically interesting, even though, yes, it goes in and out of fashion.
 If nothing else, is an amazing insight into the past - like going through the portal of a time machine.

-The passion we have for porcelain, bone china and stone china is rooted in its jewel like decoration.
-Even though, in the main, the millennial generation turn their heads away from this type of beautiful intricacy, there are those still taking a sideways glance this unique and fascinating art form.
+The passion we have for fine china, porcelain, bone china and stone china is rooted in its jewel like decoration.
+The millennial generation and their younger counter parts 'Generation Z', are turn their heads back to their Granny's china as an oasis of beautiful intricacy, amongst all the grey minimalism.
+Some if us have always kept a sideways glance at this unique and fascinating art form, never wanting it to go away.

 This website began as a guide to figurines sculpture, but then, it expanded - and then some!

-Although I am not actively sculpting now, the three factories I mainly worked with (Royal Doulton, Royal Worcester and Coalport are no more) and I have gone onto designing vintage travel posters, my work is still available to buy on platforms like eBay.
-Some of the best work I did in collaboration with Compton & Woodhouse holds its value and sells for £300-£400.
-My early work can be snatched up for a bargain price of £25-£40.
+The three fine china UK factories I mainly worked with are Royal Doulton, Royal Worcester and Coalport.
+I also create vintage travel posters.
+Some of the best work I did in collaboration with Compton & Woodhouse holds its value and still sells for £200-£700.
+My early work (pre-Compton & Woodhouse) can be snatched up for a bargain price of £25-£40 - keep an eye out.

 So here's what this website deals with nowadays: